-4. In its Preamble, the draft law states inter alia that "the guidelines stipulated by the European Commission for Democracy through Law (the Venice Commission) in the 'Report on the Preferential Treatment on National Minorities by their Kin-State' (Venice, 19 October 2001)" have been taken into account.
+4. This draft law is aimed at replacing the previous Law "Regarding the support granted to the Romanians communities from all over the world" of 15 July 1998.
+In its Preamble, the draft law states inter alia that "the guidelines stipulated by the European Commission for Democracy through Law (the Venice Commission) in the "Report on the Preferential Treatment of National Minorities by their Kin-State' (Venice, 19-20 October 2001)" have been taken into account.

 5. This clearly appears from certain elements of the draft.
 Thus, Article 4 of the draft, which stipulates that "The provisions of this Law shall be applied without prejudice to the principles of territorial sovereignty, good neighbourliness, reciprocity, pacta sunt servanda, respect of human rights and fundamental freedoms and non-discrimination", is directly derived from the Venice Commission's report.
-The same holds good for the first paragraph of Article 5, which states that "The implementation of the present Act shall proceed on the basis of the conclusion of agreements and programs with the States where there are persons (of Romanian ethnic origin) (...) and in line with provisions (...) of the Venice Commission's Report on preferential treatment of national minorities by their Kin-State (...)".
+The same holds good for the first paragraph of Article 5, which states that "The implementation of the present Act shall proceed on the basis of the conclusion of agreements and programs with the States where there are persons (of Romanian ethnic origin) (...) and in line with provisions (...) of the Venice Commission's Report on Preferential Treatment of National Minorities by their Kin-State (...)".

-6. The Commission welcomes that the Romanian authorities drew direct inspiration from its report on "the preferential treatment of national minorities by their kin-State" and further wish to receive the Commission's opinion on the draft law.
-The Commission considers indeed that this open and transparent attitude contributes towards showing the intention of Romania to implement this law in conformity with the requirements which have been identified by the international community, notably the Venice Commission and the OSCE High Commissioner on National authorities.
+6. The Commission welcomes that the Romanian authorities have drawn direct inspiration from its report on the "Preferential Treatment of National Minorities by their Kin-State" and that they further wish to receive the Commission's opinion on the draft law.
+The Commission considers indeed that this open and transparent attitude contributes towards showing the intention of Romania to implement this law in conformity with the requirements which have been identified by the international community, notably the Venice Commission and the OSCE High Commissioner on National Minorities.